Cinema of Uganda

 The emerging film industry in Uganda is known as Ugawood or sometimes Kinauganda by the locals.
 The 2005 production Feelings Struggle directed by Ashraf Ssemwogerere is credited with being the first Ugawood film.

 Many have asserted that this steadily growing film industry is derived from Hollywood, in the same manner as Nollywood and Bollywood.

 In a story that ran in a local newspaper in Uganda about the naming of the industry, filmmakers Kuddzu Isaac, Matt Bish and Usama Mukwaya were quoted as saying that Ugawood would be the most appropriate name for the industry.

 For many English-language and foreign films, video jockeys (VJs) commonly overdub the dialogue with a translation into Ugandan languages, primarily Luganda.
-They often add their own jokes and commentary to localize the film, are and used for both theatrical releases and home video.
+They often add their own jokes and commentary to localize the film, and are used for both theatrical releases and home video.
 Patrons also rent DVDs and watch feature films on prime-time TV.